Feature

 Outcomes

-Outcomes are the notes, tasks, typed documents, and artifacts that come out of a meeting.
+Outcomes are the docs, tasks, typed items, and artifacts that come out of a meeting.
 Tana lets you capture outcomes while the conversation is happening, and automatically processes the full meeting when the call ends.

 During the call

-• Capture: Extract a typed outcome from the last two minutes of conversation.
-Choose a type (task, bug, decision, etc.) and AI creates a structured document from the relevant part of the discussion.
+• Turn the discussion into… (during the call): the card at the top of the popover captures a typed outcome from the conversation.
+Pick how far back to look, the last minute, last 2 minutes (the default), last 10 minutes, or the entire meeting, then choose a type (task, bug, decision, and so on) and AI creates a structured document from that part of the discussion.
 When Tana already knows the concept being captured, the in-progress tile uses its title (for example "Capturing iOS scroll bug...") instead of a generic "Capturing..." label.
 If you later elaborate on a captured item, the proposal updates in place without showing a new card.

-• Skills: Pick any skill and pin it to the meeting as a single tile that reshapes with the skill's lifecycle.
-While the skill runs the tile shows the skill name and a live progress indicator; once it has produced proposals, the same tile expands into a group stack of those proposals.
-Click either state to open the full conversation.
-Both states have a More menu and right-click menu with Open chat and Unpin from event.
+• Rich artifacts and skills: generate a Summary from the transcript so far, Extract items to pull tasks, decisions, and other typed outcomes out of what has been said, create a rich artifact like a storyboard or slides, or run any of your own skills.
+A pinned skill becomes a single tile that reshapes with the skill's lifecycle: while it runs the tile shows the skill name and a live progress indicator, and once it has produced proposals the same tile expands into a group stack of those proposals.
+Click either state to open the full conversation, and use the More or right-click menu for Open chat and Unpin from event.

-• Generate → Summary: Generate meeting notes from the transcript so far.
-A Summary tile also appears in the right column when the call has wrapped up, so you can run the same flow with one click after the meeting.
+A Summary tile also appears in the right column when the call has wrapped up, so you can run that flow with one click after the meeting.

 When anyone starts a capture, a tile shows up for all participants (for example, "Alice is capturing Action Item") so the room knows what's being pulled out of the conversation.
 If a capture fails, the error surfaces so you know it did not succeed.
 Pinned imagery, including screen captures and artifact scenes, opens in a full-screen viewer with copy, download, and arrow-key navigation.